Toy Train Operating Society

 horizontal rule

-The Fall Cal-Stewart meet honors the memory of John King with a cocktail party on Friday evening in his name.
-John King was the life of the TTOS SW Division and contributed much to the early success of the Fall event.
+In the past, the Fall Cal-Stewart meet honored the memory of John King with a cocktail party held on Friday evening in his name.
+John King was the life of the SW Division and contributed much to the early success of the Fall event.
 He loved to be the auctioneer at the annual event and encouraged new young collectors to feel welcome into the hobby of toy train collecting and operating.

 The Cal-Stewart logo (which appears at the top of this page) was the creation of Ward Kimball, famous Walt Disney animator and long time west coast train collector and musician.
 Mr. Kimball joined the Disney Animation Studios in 1934, and is best remembered for his creation of Jiminy Cricket in the movie, Pinocchio.
 He worked in a variety of areas for the Walt Disney Company, and his love of trains not only started Walt on the hobby, but was reflected in his work as a consultant for the EPCOT attraction, The World of Motion.
 Kimball retired from the Disney Studio in 1973, but emerged for special assignments.
 In 1978, he served as the conductor on the "Birthday Special," a whistle-stop train tour from Union Station in Los Angeles to New York City in celebration of Mickey Mouse's 50th birthday.
 He was honored as a Disney Legend in 1989.
 Ward was known for having one of the largest collections of antique toys and trains dating from 1870.
 He is also known for building and operating his own full-sized railroad of restored steam locomotives and cars in the back yard of his San Gabriel, California home.